fisher-alice/johnny-five-wiki/Button.md

 {
   id: A user definable id value.
 Defaults to a generated uid
   pin: The pin address that the Button is attached to

+  downValue: 0 or 1, depending on invert or pullup
+  upValue: 0 or 1, depending on invert or pullup
   holdtime: milliseconds
 }
 ```